-Assistant Professor - Expertise Centre for Digital Media - Hasselt University
+Assistant Professor - Digital Future Lab - Hasselt University

 Research Projects